wp-plugins/backup-wp/readme.txt

 ###Uninstallation

 NOTE:
-BE VERY CAREYFUL!!!
+BE VERY CAREFULL!!!
 If you have already created backups only on your local server, they will be deleted while you are trying to uninstall the current working version.
 Download them or store somewhere else before plugin uninstallation.

 * Choose “Plugins” tab from the sidebar menu ( Backup step 1 )
 * Find “Backup” plugin in the plugins table ( Backup step 2 )